vboussange/vboussange.github.io/content/post/param-inference/index.md

 ---

-_One of the challenges modellers face in biological sciences is to calibrate models in order to match as closely as possible observations and gain predictive power.
+One of the challenges modellers face in biological sciences is to calibrate models in order to match as closely as possible observations and gain predictive power.
 This can be done via direct measurements through experimental design, but this process is often costly, time consuming and even sometimes not possible.
-Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of artificial intelligence to mechanistic models, allowing  to infer parameters directly from observation data.
+Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of machine learning to mechanistic models, allowing  to infer parameters directly from observation data.
 In this blog post, I shall explain the basics of this approach, and how the Julia ecosystem has efficiently embedded such techniques into ready to use packages.
-This promises exciting perspectives for modellers in all areas of environmental sciences._
+This promises exciting perspectives for modellers in all areas of environmental sciences.

 > 🚧 This is Work in progress 🚧